-Journalists sought for personal help by the COVID-19 curious
+People desperate for COVID-19 guides seek local journalists

 Despite the extra work involved, San Jose’s Krieger and many of her colleagues are happy to find another way of connecting their news organizations to the communities they serve.

 “Over recent years we’ve been told that journalism is dying and is becoming obsolete,” she said.
-“It’s gratifying to be a comfort to readers and provide them with information the literally can’t get anywhere else.
+“It’s gratifying to be a comfort to readers and provide them with information they literally can’t get anywhere else.
 It’s so rewarding and it’s why we’re in this business.”